calltelemetry/calltelemetry/docs/deployment/ova.md

 Download the OVA and import to Vmware.
+You are running the entire CallTelemetry platform on-premise.

 As built below in the deafult template, it should service around 100/calls/second.